Profile Engineering & LinkedIn Optimisation for Software Developers

-This guide covers exactly how to fix both — with specific advice for software engineers, data engineers, DevOps professionals, and other IT roles.
+This guide covers exactly how to fix both — with specific advice for software engineers, data engineers, DevOps professionals, and other IT roles in USA, UK, Canada, Europe, and Australia.

 Why Your Formatting Is Hurting You

-ATS systems parse your resume into structured data — name, skills, experience, dates.
+ATS systems parse your professional profile into structured data — name, skills, experience, dates.
 Anything that confuses the parser gets dropped.
 Common formatting mistakes:

 • Tables and columns – ATS parsers read left to right, top to bottom.
 Multi-column layouts scramble the text order